 12.2.10 Requirements for support of MAC privacy enhancements

-A non-AP STA shall set dot11MACPrivacyActivated to true to enable MAC privacy enhancements during discovery, BSS transition, and membership in a BSS.
-When dot11MACPrivacyActivated is true, a non-AP STA shall periodically change its MAC address to a random value.
-However, the non-AP STA shall not change its MAC address during association to a BSS or ESS, or during a transactional exchange, for example transmitting Public Action frames for preassociation discovery, or during the creation of state on an AP using preassociation capabilities, for example RSN pre-authentication, FT over-the-DS, etc. The smaller the period of MAC address change, down to a single transmitted frame per MAC address, the greater the privacy these enhancements afford.
+MAC privacy enhancements are enabled when dot11MACPrivacyActivated is set to true by a non-AP STA.
+Such a non-AP STA shall periodically change its MAC address to a random value while not associated to a BSS.
+However, the non-AP STA shall not change its MAC address during a transactional exchange, for example transmitting Public Action frames for preassociation discovery, or during the creation of state on an AP using preassociation capabilities, for example RSN pre-authentication, FT over-the-DS, etc. The smaller the period of MAC address change, down to a single transmitted frame per MAC address, the greater the privacy these enhancements afford.
 The actual period used when changing a MAC address is implementation dependent and outside the scope of this standard.

-The non-AP STA that discovers a BSS of interest, wishes to establish a connection, and does not have any transactional state bound to a random MAC address, shall change its MAC address to a random value prior to establishing a connection to the BSS.
-The non-AP STA that attempts to establish a connection using the state created with an AP using a prior random MAC address-for instance RSN pre-authentication state or FT state established over-the-DS-shall change its MAC address back to the MAC address used when the state was created.
-Once connected, it shall retain that MAC address for the duration of its BSS connection.
+If such a non-AP STA does not have any transactional state bound to a MAC address and elects to establish a connection to a discovered BSS, it shall check the value of dot11LocallyAdministeredMACConfig and shall configure its MAC address according to the rules of the local address space.
+State created with an AP using a prior MAC address, for instance RSN pre-authentication state or FT state established over-the-DS, is bound to the MAC address used when the state was created.
+Prior to establishing a connection to an AP using such state, the non-AP STA shall change its MAC address to the MAC address used when the state was created.

 Every time a MAC address is changed to a new random value, counters in all sequence number spaces used to identify each MSDU or MMPDU shall be reset (see 10.3.2.11.2), and the OFDM data scrambler shall be reseeded per the procedure described in 17.3.5.5, if applicable.